 As the entire purpose of cryptography is to conceal, it naturally occurs within occult and esoteric traditions.
 Its use, however, is distinctive from its other major applications throughout history, the aforementioned militaristic and espionage.
 In the later, sensitive information such as plans, coordinates, and communications are concealed from hostile forces.
 It is tangible, concrete information.
 In its occult form, breaking a cipher or solving a code may be the easiest part of deciphering the intended message.
 More commonly occult texts will utilize metaphor, allegory, or an oral recitation from master to student to secure its teachings.
 The first two require additional knowledge, typically gained by joining the group who produced it (for example, the Rosicrucian movement) or tutelage from a wise individual who likewise received it from other masters.
 This ties into the use of oral tradition as well.

 Kabbalah is generally understood by its practitioners as having been transmitted exclusively by speech for hundreds of years explicitly to avoid the pitfalls of textual misinterpretation.
 It’s much less likely for a student to misunderstand a subject when they have an active teacher available to correct their mistakes and answer questions.
 In contrast, books can’t clarify or correct their readers.
-Ask ten people what the same bible verse means and you’re likely to get ten different answers.
+Ask ten people what the same bible verse means and you’re likely to get ten different answers (and I’ve heard when it comes to Judaic exegesis two rabbis will have three opinions between them).
 This isn’t to say books are bad at transmitting knowledge; they obviously have advantages.
 My point is to highlight how and why different traditions used different methods of concealment.

 Having clarified the basics, below are several notable ciphers and encryption methods one might encounter in an occult context: